Help Me Make It Through the Night (Sammi Smith album): Background and content

 Help Me Make It Through the Night was recorded in May 1970 at Monument Studios in Nashville, Tennessee, United States and included Smith's first recordings for Mega Records, after leaving the Columbia label in 1969.
 The album's style reflected the Outlaw Country sound, which was found in other artists such as Willie Nelson and Waylon Jennings.
 The album was originally titled He's Everywhere, due to the single of the same name becoming Smith's first Top 40 hit on the Billboard country chart.
 When the title track became a major hit, the album was retitled with the same album number.
 The album consisted of eleven tracks of new material.
 The release included a series of cover versions, such as Patsy Cline's "There He Goes", The First Edition's "But You Know I Love You", and Johnny Darrell's "With Pen in Hand".
 Two songs composed by Kris Kristofferson were also included: the Help Me Make It Through the Night and Johnny Cash's "Sunday Mornin' Comin' Down".
 The debut record also contained five new tracks ("Saunder's Ferry Lane", "He's Everywhere", "Don't Blow No Smoke on Me", "When Michael Calls", and "This Room for Rent").

 The album was originally released on an LP record, with six songs on the first side of the record and five on the opposite side.
-The album has never been reissued on compact disc.